 Website traffic and conversion both result in sales.
 So, if you want to lower your cost per acquisition (CPA) with paid ads while driving the most revenue from organic traffic, you must optimize the page where customers land to buy your products.
 This is especially important in oversaturated markets, where most supplement brands operate.
 Since all of your supplement marketing efforts will eventually impact your product pages, this should be a top priority for you.

 The first step is to determine your position.

 Determine your unique selling point (USP) and design your landing page around it.
 You can’t just tell people you’re the “best” and expect them to buy from you.
-Instead, to stand out, your landing page should answer the question, “Why should I buy your supplement over your competitors?”
-Perhaps you sell the best tasting greens in the world or your company is the first to sell pea protein powder, or use the cleanest manufacturing process.
+Instead, to stand out, your landing page should answer the question, “Why should I buy your supplement over the one from your competitors?”
+Perhaps you sell the best-tasting greens in the world or your company is the first to sell pea protein powder, or use the cleanest manufacturing process.
 Whatever you do, you should avoid competition by carving out your own space in the industry.

-A landing page’s primary purpose is to respond to objections.
+The primary purpose of a landing page is to respond to objections.
 The “OCP” framework, which stands for “Objection, Claim, Proof,” is the best way to accomplish this.
 In order to use this approach, begin by gathering the most common objections your customers may have to your product.
 Sort them in order of importance.
 Then, without further ado, directly respond to those objections with a claim (no Q&A!).
 Make sure you back up your claims with plenty of evidence.
 If you follow these steps, your product pages will be highly persuasive.

 Finally, for paid ads, use dedicated landing pages.